1. Team formation – our PBL leadership team is a

 6. Use of data – one school provides a ready source of

-school.
-This allows us to make decisions and design interventions that are
+information regarding behaviour and is the evidence used to make decisions and design interventions that are

 relevant and appropriate.